rapidsai/docs/api/rapids-cmake/23.02/_sources/packages/rapids_cpm_versions.rst.txt

 The JSON format is a root object that contains the ``packages`` object.

-The ``packages`` object contains a key/value map of all supported packages where the key is the case senstive name of the project and the value is a ``project`` object, as seen in this example:
+The ``packages`` object contains a key/value map of all supported packages where the key is the case sensitive name of the project and the value is a ``project`` object, as seen in this example:

 .. literalinclude:: /packages/example.json